Jennette McCurdy: Writing

 In 2011, McCurdy began writing a series of articles for The Wall Street Journal.
 She has written eight pieces for the paper, on topics ranging from Shirley Temple to body shaming and a corporate culture that she perceives as smoke and mirrors.
 She has also written for Seventeen magazine and The Huffington Post.

 McCurdy composed an article titled "Off-Camera, My Mom's Fight With Cancer", which was published in The Wall Street Journal in June 2011.
 It describes in detail her mother Debra's illness with cancer, and how her family coped with the situation.
 The article included advice from McCurdy on living with an ill parent.
 Her mother died on September 20, 2013, 17 years after being first diagnosed with cancer.

-On August 9, 2022, McCurdy released a memoir, I'm Glad My Mom Died, under Simon & Schuster.
+On August 9, 2022, McCurdy released her memoir, I'm Glad My Mom Died, under Simon & Schuster.
 The book was ranked number one on The New York Times Best Seller list for eight weeks following its release.
-Following the success of I'm Glad My Mom Died, McCurdy signed a two-book deal with Penguin Random House's Ballantine Books label.
+Following the success of I'm Glad My Mom Died, McCurdy signed a two-book deal with Penguin Random House's Ballantine Books imprint.

 On July 1, 2025, it was announced McCurdy would adapt I'm Glad My Mom Died into a television series of the same name, where she also serves as a showrunner with Ari Katcher.
 It will star Jennifer Aniston.

+On January 20, 2026, McCurdy released her debut novel, Half His Age under Ballantine Books.